 Slow or backed-up drains in your home – whether it’s sinks, toilets or tubs – can point to a problem with either your septic tank or the drain field.
 Be aware of how your drains are working, and call us if they become sluggish.

-A final reason to schedule a drain field inspection is if you notice sunken areas of ground above the drain field.
+A final reason to schedule a drain field inspection is if you notice sunken ground above the drain field.
 This could be a serious problem, so an inspection is needed to determine if parts of the field have collapsed.

 Keep your drain field working right